 Here’s our mission: Mineral School nurtures literary, performing, and visual artists to generate new work and present that work to the public.
 We accomplish this through both an overnight artists residency program and public events.

 We have a bold vision to make Mineral School a mountainside arts oasis in the shadow of Mt.
 Rainier, a place where visiting visual, performing, and literary artists will work in solitude within their studios, then connect as they wish over meals and at leisure, sharing ideas and perspectives with one another and the community.
 We are renewing not only the 1947 school building that serves as the setting for this vision, but also artists hoping to re-center their practice.

 Aside from the residency program, we offer periodic events — readings, musical appearances, humanities presentations, a summer art show — both on our own and with other organizations, such as Artist Trust, Humanities Washington, Fire Mountain Arts Council and Centralia College East.
-We’ve also partnered to host arts organizations, such as Seattle’s Hugo House, which hosted a spring 2015 retreat for its writing fellows so their creative process could benefit from focused time away.
+We’ve also partnered to host arts organizations, such as Seattle’s Hugo House, which held a spring 2015 retreat for its writing fellows so their creative process could benefit from focused time away.